rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

-- Only initialize when type is different from "None"
-- Can set and get the instance's function type - OK
+- Can set and get the instance's function type - test_Function_SetAndGetType
-- Cannot set type to none
+- Only initialize when type is different from "None" - test_Function_InitWhenTypeIsNotNone / test_Function_InitReturnErrorWhenTypeIsNone
-- Function type is not changed on initialization - OK
+- Function type is not changed on initialization - test_Function_InitDoesNotChangeType
-- Function type is set to "None" on deinitialization - OK
+- Function type is not changed on on deinitialization
-- Can only change function type when not initialized
+- Can only change function type when not initialized - test_Funtion_ChangingTypeWhenInitializedReturnsErrorAndKeepsType
 - Initialization sets output to zero
 - Denitialization sets output to zero